JayLSU/CarND-Traffic-Sign-Classifier-Project/submission/writeup.md

 ![alt text][image6]

 As you can observe in the distribution figure, some label classes are quite few compared with others, i.e., class 0.
 This may add some bias to the network and result in a bad performance for predicting some signs.
-Therefore, I decided to add some augmented images to the sign images whose number is less than 750.
+Therefore, I decided to add some augmented images to the sign images whose number are less than 750.
 In augmented image generating process, I used 'scaling' and 'rotating' to the original image.
 One example is shown as following.

 ![alt text][image2] ![alt text][image3] ![alt text][image4]